AlaskaAirlines/auro-input/demo/demo.md

 ## Localization support

 The `auro-input` element supports the localization of all content managed within the scope of the element.
-This DOES NOT include any custom content places in the `slot` element.
+This DOES NOT include any custom content placed in the `slot` element.

 <auro-radio-group required horizontal>
   <span slot="legend">Use the options here to toggle between languages</span>